-Aesthetics: A limited part of the Project area is visible from State Route 89, which is a designated Scenic Highway.
+Aesthetics: The Project area is visible from State Route 89/ US Highway 50, which is a designated Scenic Highway.
 The intent of the Project is to improve the quality of the area by stabilizing bare soil areas with native vegetation, by enhancing drainage features and by installing infiltration systems that will benefit the environment.
 While there will be temporary aesthetic impacts due to construction, there will be no long term degradation of aesthetic quality in the Project area and therefore the Project has a less than significant impact.